 Reduce your risk in these areas if you can and you’ll reduce your premiums.

-- Vehicles.
-The type of vehicles you drive will have a direct effect on the cost of cover due to factors like the value, usage and cost of repairs.
+Vehicles.
+The type of vehicles you drive will have a direct effect on the cost of coverage due to factors like the value, usage and cost of repairs.

-- Number of vehicles and drivers.
-The more drivers and vehicles you want to insure, the more you’ll pay for cover.
+Number of vehicles and drivers.
+The more drivers and vehicles you want to insure, the more you’ll pay for coverage.

-- Cover types.
-Just like personal car insurance, the types of cover you purchase affect your rates.
+Coverage types.
+Just like personal car insurance, the types of coverage you purchase affect your rates.

-- Cover limits.
-Higher cover limits to pay for more expensive vehicles or cargo will increase the cost of insurance.
+Coverage limits.
+Higher coverage limits to pay for more expensive vehicles or cargo will increase the cost of insurance.

-- Storage area.
-Where your vehicles are stored will affect your insurance.
+Storage area.
+Where your vehicles are stored will affect insurance.

-- Driving history.
-If you or your employees have poor driving histories or records of multiple claims, you might end up paying more for cover.
+Driving history.
+If you or your employees have poor driving histories or records of multiple claims, you might end up paying more for coverage.